Energinet-DataHub/opengeh-python-packages/docs/testing/covernator/README.md

 ### Cli Tool

-In order to run the covernator from the cli execute either
+In order to run the covernator from the cli execute either:

 - the file [server.py](../../../source/geh_common/src/geh_common/covernator_streamlit/server.py)
 - a python command that imports the function (this allows to run python from a different code base just by installing geh_common in the current environment)
 - or add the following to the pyproject.toml in the repository to run it from the command line